Skip to main content

 Lectures and Events

-The Montgomery Lectures Series is presented weekly on Thursdays from noon to 12:45pm, and is open to all.
+The Montgomery Lectures Series is presented biweekly on Thursdays from noon to 12:45pm, and is open to all.
 Presenters are faculty in the Master of Arts in Medical Humanities & Bioethics program, CBMH members, and special guests.
 This series was named in 2013 for Emeritus Professor Kathryn Montgomery.

 Subscribe to CBMH emails to stay informed about our lectures and other events